ISAITB/docs-tdl/source/introduction/index.rst

 it needs to send data or similarly signal that it is waiting to receive data.
 In this latter case, the handler notifies the test bed by means of a call-back with the relevant received payload.

-To enable interaction with the test bed, messaging handlers implement the GITB messaging service API [TODO].
+To enable interaction with the test bed, messaging handlers implement the `GITB messaging service API`_.
 This interface defines the methods needed to signal events between the test bed and the handler and provide relevant input and output.
 Implementations can either be embedded test bed components or external web service endpoints.
 Input to a handler is provided using the test session's configuration and context whereas the output of messaging is recorded in the session context for subsequent use.